 A large part of the mission and vision for the MGH Institute of Health Professions is centered around leadership, especially service leadership.
-The Office of Student Affairs and Services created the Student Leadership Awards to recognize students and student groups who have exemplified this value through individual and group contributions to the Institute campus and its surrounding communities.
+The Office of Student Affairs and Services created the Student Leadership Awards to recognize students and student groups who have exemplified this value through individual and group contributions to the IHP, campus, and our surrounding communities.

 Each year, this award recognizes one student who has made exceptional contributions to the Institute and demonstrates an ability to look beyond one’s own needs to improve an aspect of campus life for the IHP community.

-- demonstrates genuine care for others by encouraging divergent viewpoints and multiple perspectives; and
+• demonstrates genuine care for others by encouraging divergent viewpoints and multiple perspectives.

 2022: Kana Sakai, MSN ’23 and Corliss Kanasawa, MSN ’22